Services & Equipment

 - Proportional hazards regression

 - Write analysis plans and design justifications for clinical and preclinical experiments

 - Review study objectives and align them with analysis plans and experimental designs

 - Write Statistical Methods and Results sections of manuscripts and posters

 - Graphics for manuscripts, posters and presentations

 Each biostatistician has a workstation equipped with the latest software for statistical analysis (SAS, R, S-Plus, StatXact, Stata, NCSS/PASS) and office productivity (LaTeX, Access, Excel, Outlook, PowerPoint, Word, MathType, Reference Manager).
 Their workstations are linked through a firewall-protected local area network with local servers providing data backup, file sharing, and network printing services.
 One server supports legacy statistical applications, a web-enabled patient randomization service, and a shared web/ftp server.
-Finally, all workstations have a wide-area network connection that provides a connection to the internet and online access to resources of the University of Pittsburgh, the University of Pittsburgh Cancer Institute, and UPMC.
+Finally, all workstations have a wide-area network connection that provides a connection to the internet and online access to resources of the University of Pittsburgh and UPMC.